Be Prepared to Receive: Trust, Prayer, and the Practice of Asking

 why

-The next time you find yourself looking for a reason why you haven’t started, completed, or followed through on something, take a step back and ask yourself if it is really important to you.
-If the answer is yes, spend some time exploring why it is important.
+The next time you find yourself searching for a reason you haven’t started, completed, or followed through on something, pause and ask if it truly matters to you.
+If the answer is yes, spend some time exploring why it matters.
 When you ask yourself why something is important, you are tapping into your personal values.

-Your values are always at work in your life whether you are fully aware of them or not.
+Your values are always shaping your choices whether you’re aware of them or not.
 Clarifying them and using them as a guide can change your life.
-If you haven’t taken the time to clarify your values/what is most important to you in writing, I encourage you to make it a priority.
+If you haven’t taken the time to write down what matters most to you, I encourage you to make it a priority.
 Life flows when you are clear on your values.

 Today is a great day to evaluate your commitments to ensure they are in alignment with your values.
 If not, give yourself permission to make changes or let them go.

 Clarify what is most important to you and why.
-It will help you manifest what you desire.
+It will help you move toward what you desire with clarity and intention.

 Ruthann